School of Medicine

 Clinical Assistant Professor, Psychiatry and Behavioral Sciences

-BioJonathan Burgess, MD, MPH is Clinical Assistant Professor in the Lifestyle Psychiatry Clinic at Stanford University School of Medicine.
-He is passionate about evidence-based lifestyle practices for psychiatric disorders.
-He has published three academic book chapters on diet and lifestyle interventions for psychiatric disorders, and is co-author of The Culinary Medicine Textbook: Psychiatry, Food & Mood.
-With over 30 publications and oral presentations, he is credited with nine Grand Rounds presentations, is a faculty presenter at the American Psychiatric Association Annual Meeting and Harvard School of Public Health’s national conferences, as well as an invited speaker at major academic hospitals.
+BioJonathan Burgess MD, MPH is Clinical Assistant Professor in the Lifestyle Psychiatry Clinic at Stanford University School of Medicine.
+He is co-editor of The American Psychiatric Association Publishing Textbook of Lifestyle Psychiatry (publication planned 2027).
+He has published 11 academic book chapters on diet and lifestyle interventions for psychiatric disorders, as well as co-authored The Culinary Medicine Textbook: Psychiatry, Food and Mood.
+With over 50 publications and oral presentations, he is credited with nine Grand Rounds presentations, is a recurring faculty presenter at the American Psychiatric Association Annual Meeting, as well as an international speaker at major academic hospitals.
 Dr. Burgess is co-author of the Lifestyle Interventions for Depression module of the American College of Lifestyle Medicine certification course.
 He graduated summa cum laude from the University of Pennsylvania, received a Doctor of Medicine from Geisel School of Medicine at Dartmouth, and a Master of Public Health from Columbia University Mailman School of Public Health.
+Dr Burgess is board certified by the American Board of Psychiatry and Neurology and completed psychiatry residency at the University of Vermont Larner School of Medicine.

 -